-Boxcopy is an artist-run contemporary art space dedicated to creating a platform for the experimental and innovative practices of Australian artists.
+Boxcopy is an artist-run organisation dedicated to creating a platform for the experimental and innovative practices of Australian artists.
 We support artists to develop and present new works in a critical context, through our program of exhibitions, events, publications and discussions.

 Boxcopy presents a curated program of exhibitions by early career and more established artists, who work across diverse media including moving image, sound, performance and installation.
 As an artist-run initiative we embrace experimentation, collaborative processes and a d.i.y. approach to contemporary art practice.